bekraft/bitub.jreality-build/README.md

 ## Build process
 ### Clone jReality

-First checkout any jReality clone from gitirous to a local folder.
+First checkout any jReality clone from gitorious to a local folder.

 ```
 	JREALITY_SOURCE=<absolute path to root of clone>